Technology-for-the-Poorest-Billion/2024-ideabatic-beam/Benjamin_Outputs/Initial_Design_Candidates.md

 Using data from previous contributors to compute the new total thermal resistance between the ice pack at the centre of the cooling device and the external air, the thermal resistance is found to be reduced from 9.72 to 8.88 KW<sup>-1

+The new value for overall thermal reistance was simulated in the cool life estimation algorithm, and the effect of the axial connection was plotted:

 <img width="601" alt="Screenshot 2024-06-03 at 22 38 47" src="https://github.com/Technology-for-the-Poorest-Billion/2024-ideabatic-beam/assets/98609386/a737c389-ac74-4d22-b0e9-230d6f306884">

+Cool life decreases from 97.5 hours to 89.1 hours in 24ºC ambient temperature.
+This is a significant but non-fatal reduction in insulation efficacy.

 - Optimising Geometry: Optimal housing for wiring is 'figure 8' shaped, results in: 6.3mm<sup>2</sup> wiring, 20.2mm<sup>2</sup> air.